Mental Health and Emotional Well-being

 1. PSHE focus days

 The first two days back to school had a PSHE focus.
-Children were given the opportunity to share their experiences in lockdown and formed positive relationships with their peers and teachers.
+Children were given the opportunity to ensure children settled in and formed positive relationships with their peers and teachers.

-In Autumn 1, three PSHE lessons will be taught weekly.
-These lessons will focus on our 'Respect' Learning Value and will also have a mental health focus.
+PSHE lessons will be taught weekly.
+These lessons will focus on our Learning Values.

 3. Learning Mentor Sessions

 Every class has had a session with Mrs McCarthy and Mrs Chambers upon their return to school.
 The mentors discussed mental health and different ways that the children can look after their well-being.

 Once a half term we will have a Wellbeing Wednesday afternoon which will be planned and develop a key question linked to the Learning Values.
 These are as follows:

 Autumn 1: Respect / How can I stay safe? – links with safeguarding

 Autumn 2: Empathy / How I can show kindness to others?
 This links to this year’s anti-bullying theme (One Kind Word)

 Spring 1: Resilience / How can I control my emotions?